changkun/cg1/README.md

 This repository contains code skeletons for coding assignments.
 For more details, see the course website: [mimuc.de/cg1](http://mimuc.de/cg1).

+**Notice：This repository is out of maintenance becuase of the termination of the semester.
+Any further enquiry can be answered via email to: changkun.ou at ifi.lmu.de**

 ## Tools

 The following lists tools are used in the tutorials.